bcookesley/CI_pp2_tic-tac-toe/README.md

 # Project Goals

 ### User Goals
-- Playing a quick, fun and easy game against the computer
+- Playing a quick, fun and easy game against the computer or a friend
 - Easily keep track of score, wins and losses
 - Clean easy to see and use website and game